sandialabs/Gulliver/docs/General-Operations.md

 ### Create

-Sometimes it is necessary to create a byte array filled with a known value.
+It can be necessary to create a byte array filled with a known value.
 In this case `ByteArrayUtils.CreateByteArray` can be used to create a byte array of a given `length` filled with an optional `element` value.

 ```c#
 public static byte[] ByteArrayUtils.CreateByteArray(int length, byte element = 0x00)